Outdoor Food Safety for Any Summer Event

 • Frozen water bottles

-In the heat, frozen water bottles will eventually melt, at which point you can serve cool water later in the day to your friends and family.
-It’s a desirable alternative as opposed to ice.
-Beverages are typically sought during summer days and will lose chill temperatures when the cooler is constantly being opened.
-If you plan on packing other beverages, such as sodas and teas, consider bringing a separate cooler just for these drinks.
+In the heat, frozen water bottles will eventually melt, and you can serve the cool water later in the day to your friends and family, making it a desirable alternative to ice.
+Beverages are typically sought more often during summer days, and coolers will lose chill temperatures when they are constantly opened.
+If you plan on packing other cold beverages, consider bringing a separate cooler just for these drinks.

-When bringing prepared food from home, try bringing it in a leakproof container.
-To prevent juices or cross-contamination, consider using:
+When bringing prepared food from home, be sure to transport it in a leakproof container to prevent spill or any cross-contamination.

 • Tupperware